civol/HDLRuby/README.md

  * `type` is the type from which the operation is overloaded.
  * `op` is the operator that is overloaded (e.g., `+`)
  * `args` are the arguments of the operation.
- * `operation description` is an HDLRuby description of the new operation.
+ * `operation description` is an HDLRuby expression of the new operation.

 For example, for `fix32` a 32-bit (decimal point at 16-bit) fixed-point type defined as follows: